RUCKBReasoning/TableLLM/README.md

 ## News
 [2025/08] 🛠️ We updated the code, dataset and model checkpoint.

+[2025/05] 🎉 TableLLM has been accepted to ACL 2025 as a findings paper.

 [2024/06] 🔥 We open-source the frontend and backend for deploying TableLLM.

 [2024/04] 📑 Our paper was published on [arxiv](https://arxiv.org/abs/2403.19318).